shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 When using such Derivative Work, the Licensor must provide Attribution to the Licensee.
 The specific name to be used for Attribution shall be the Licensee's primary channel name (e.g., the Licensee's Twitch or YouTube channel name, whichever is primarily associated with such Derivative Work, or as the Licensee may otherwise instruct the Licensor in writing).

 c.
 Collaborative Use by Licensor:
+The Licensor's right to use the Derivative Work in collaborative content is governed by the following:

-The Licensor may feature such Derivative Work on the Licensor's own channels on the Permitted Platforms, including during collaborative streams or videos with other creators appearing on the Licensor's channel(s) as guests or co-hosts.
+(i) Use on the Licensor's Channels: The Licensor may feature the Derivative Work (and any new works created from it) on the Licensor's own channels on the Permitted Platforms, even when other creators appear as guests or co-hosts.

-However, if such Derivative Work is to be primarily or independently broadcast or published by a collaborator on a channel not operated by the Licensor as part of a collaboration authorized by the Licensor, the Licensee's prior explicit approval for such specific use by that collaborator is required.
+(ii) Use on Other Channels: The Licensor may not permit a third party (such as a collaborator) to primarily or independently publish the Derivative Work (or any new work created from it by the Licensor) on a channel not operated by the Licensor without obtaining the Licensee's prior explicit approval for that specific use.
+This applies even if the Licensor appears in the third party's content.

 d.
 Sublicensing by Licensor:
 The Licensor may grant necessary sublicenses to the operators of the Permitted Platforms (as per their respective Terms of Service) to the extent required to host, display, and enable platform features for such Derivative Work when featured on the Licensor's channels or for collaborative broadcasts conducted in accordance with Clause 4.c.
 Except as expressly permitted in this Clause 4.d (specifically regarding platform operators), any other form of sublicensing of such Derivative Work by the Licensor to third parties for their independent use is not permitted by this license without the Licensee's separate approval.